zevbo/StateDimensionLogic/README.md

 #### Sd language, Sd_lang.t

 A quick note about this section: a lot of the inner workings of ```Sd_lang``` will be left as a black box in this section.
 For a look inside, please look at the in-depth explanation.
+Either way, this will probably be the most difficult section of the tutorial, so if you don't feel comfortable with it immediatly after finishing, I suggest giving it a second read through and/or playing around with it a little

 An ```'a Sd_lang.t``` is used to represent some function on an ```Rsh.t``` that returns a value of type ```'a```.
 For example, if you wanted to create an ```bool Sd_lang.t``` that simply returned the value of ```bool_sd : bool Sd.t```, it would look like this (don't worry if this is confusing at first; it will be explained more):